birth, oppressed German peasants revolted against the Holy Roman Empire.

 that now because his cause was truly righteous that he would prevail.

-tell you he became a bit slower.
+tell you he became noticeably slower.
 In any case, his SC4 moveset and armor

 In closing, Siegfried's quite the badass for being a "good guy"....
 Not too many